thursdaycurry/thursdaycurry/README.md

-Hi, I’m Heegu.
-Welcome to my web living room!
 I am a software engineer with a specialization in web development.
 My passion lies in the intersection of information technology, art, and design.

 Information
 - Email : thursdaycurry@gmail.com